cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 CBOR is a data format designed for small code size and small message size.
 CBOR builds on the JSON data model but extends it by e.g. encoding binary data directly without base64 conversion.
 In addition to the binary CBOR encoding, CBOR also has a diagnostic notation that is readable and editable by humans.
 The Concise Data Definition Language (CDDL) {{RFC8610}} provides a way to express structures for protocol messages and APIs that use CBOR. {{RFC8610}} also extends the diagnostic notation.

 CBOR data items are encoded to or decoded from byte strings using a type-length-value encoding scheme, where the three highest order bits of the initial byte contain information about the major type.
 CBOR supports several different types of data items, in addition to integers (int, uint), simple values (e.g. null), byte strings (bstr), and text strings (tstr), CBOR also supports arrays \[\] of data items, maps \{\} of pairs of data items, and sequences of data items.
-For a complete specification and examples, see {{RFC7049}}, {{RFC8610}}, and  {{I-D.ietf-cbor-sequence}}.
+For a complete specification and examples, see {{RFC7049}}, {{RFC8610}}, and  {{RFC8742}}.

 This document specifies the CBOR encoding/compression of RFC 7925 profiled X.509 certificates based on {{X.509-IoT}}.
 RFC 7925 {{RFC7925}} specifies a certificate profile for Internet of Things deployments.
 The encoding retains backwards compatibility with X.509, and can be applied for lightweight certificate based authentication with e.g. TLS {{RFC8446}}, DTLS {{I-D.ietf-tls-dtls13}}, COSE {{RFC8152}}, or EDHOC {{I-D.ietf-lake-edhoc}}.
 The same profile can be used for "native" CBOR encoded certificates, which further optimizes the performance in constrained environments but are not backwards compatible with X.509, see {{native-CBOR}}.
 Other work has looked at reducing size of X.509 certificates.
 The purpose of this document is to stimulate a discussion on CBOR based certificates.